Multithreading Programming With Pthread

-This article will use two examples to practice multithreading programming with pthread, mainly covering two parts:
+This article will use two examples to practically use pthread for multithreading programming, mainly including two parts:

-1. Parallel computation of the PI value by dividing data
+1. Parallel calculation of the PI value by data division

-2. Thread pool development based on the producer-consumer pattern, with the specific business logic simplified to focus on thread management and synchronization
+2. Thread pool development based on the producer-consumer model, with the specific business logic simplified, focusing on thread management and synchronization

 1 Calculating Pi

-Based on the Leibniz formula, calculate a large number of times through multithreading to approximate $\pi$.
-Use multithreading for dividing data, i.e., each thread handles a part of the data for acceleration.
-Due to potential conflicts when multiple threads access a global result, mutexes and semaphores are used to organize threads to orderly add local results to the global outcome.
+According to the Leibniz formula, calculate more times with multithreading to approximate $\pi$.
+Use multithreading to divide data, i.e., each thread handles part of the data to accelerate the process.
+At the same time, since multithreading access to the global result may have conflicts, mutexes and semaphores are used to organize threads to orderly add local results to the global result.

 1.2 Code Implementation